-- a) All horses must be registered or recorded in the Performance Index with the Arabian Horse Society of Australia Limited or be registered in an approved WAHO Studbook with a valid Competition Visa issued by the Arabian Horse Society of Australia Limited.
+- a) All horses must be registered with the Arabian Horse Society of Australia Limited or recorded in the Performance Index with the Arabian Horse Society of Australia Limited or be registered in an approved WAHO Studbook with a valid Competition Visa issued by the Arabian Horse Society of Australia Limited.
 Registration and Recording numbers to be stated for all exhibits on entry forms.
-Horses may only compete in classes for the section of the registry in which they hold registration. - b) The Society does NOT recognise any form of "pending" registration and horses without a registration or recording number must not be exhibited. - c) Horses recorded in the Arabian Performance Index are not Arabian Derivatives and may only compete in classes specifically for A.P.I. horses or in Rider/ Handler classes, or in Youth Classes.
+Horses may only compete in classes for the section of the registry in which they hold registration. - b) The Society does NOT recognise any form of "pending" registration and horses without a registration or recording number must not be exhibited. - c) Horses recorded in the Arabian Performance Index are not Arabian Derivates and may only compete in classes specifically for A.P.I. horses or in Rider/ Handler classes, or in Youth Classes.
 A.P.I. horses are not eligible to compete in any Arabian Derivative classes including any Championship or Supreme classes.
-Horses competing under a Competition Visa shall be eligible to compete in the sections they are eligible for on pedigree. - d) Persons exhibiting any horse, Purebred, Derivative or Performance Index, must be the Registered Owner or Lessee as per the Certificate of Registration or Recording. - e) The registered Owners or Lessees of any Purebred Arabian, Arabian Derivative or any Performance Index exhibit must be current financial members of the AHSA to be eligible to show at an event that is conducted by AHSA Ltd or an AHSA Ltd Affiliate in classes for Purebred Arabian, Arabian Derivative, or Arabian Performance Index exhibits.

-- 5.2 CLIPPING AND TRIMMING: A Horses sensory Hairs may not be clipped and/or shaven or otherwise modified in any way.
-Individual sensory hairs may be removed by a veterinarian to prevent discomfort for the horse.
-Areas of Hair that must be clipped, shaven or removed to allow veterinary treatment are exempt from this rule. - 5.3 FOAL / WEANLING CLASSES: Unweaned Foals must be led in a suitable strong halter or a lead-in bitless bridle, with or without a chain, leather, or webbing strap.
+Horses competing under a Competition Visa shall be eligible to compete in the sections they are eligible for on pedigree. - d) Persons exhibiting any horse, Purebred, Derivative or Performance Index, must be the Registered Owner or Lessee as per the Certificate of Registration or Recording. - e) The registered Owners or Lessees of any Purebred Arabian, Arabian Derivative or any Performance Index exhibit must be current financial members of the AHSA to be eligible to show at an event that is conducted by AHSA Ltd or an AHSA Ltd Affiliate in classes for Purebred Arabian, Arabian Derivative, or Arabian Performance Index exhibits. - 5.2 CLIPPING AND TRIMMING: Horses which are shown with ears and tactile hairs unclipped and with a full mane shall be judged on their merits and are not to be penalised.
+Removal of facial tactile hairs and trimming of ears and mane is optional.
+Eyelashes must not be removed and will result in disqualification. - 5.3 FOAL / WEANLING CLASSES: Unweaned Foals must be led in a suitable strong halter or a lead-in bitless bridle, with or without a chain, leather, or webbing strap.
 Weanlings must be led in a suitable strong halter or a lead-in bitless bridle, with or without a chain, leather, or webbing strap.
 If a chain or strap is used, it must be captive. i.e., fixed so that it cannot pull tight under the horse's jaw.
 Foals and weanlings must be handled by a person 16 years of age or older.